nnstreamer/nntrainer/Applications/Classification/README.md

 - This option is activated if there is no [ DataSet ] section defined in the configuration file.
 - Expect to get the generator function which defined by user.
 - The sample implementation just loads the data from the training data set file (from option 1).
-- training data set generator is getMiniBatch_train(),  getMiniBatch_val() for validation. test data set is not used.
+- training data set generator is getBatch_train(),  getBatch_val() for validation. test data set is not used.

 ## How to run examples